 You get a decent amount of range, too.
 The Cosco’s top step is 30” from the floor, which is fairly standard for 3-step designs.
 You’ll be able to reach most cabinetry, as well as most door frames, depending on your own height.

 Importantly, it also has a platform built in!
 A lot of other simple stepladders only have the steps to work with, but it’s so much handier to be able to have a shelf at your work level.
 That way, you’re not constantly climbing up and down.
 You can keep paper towels, touch-up brushes, and things like that within easy reach.
-The shelf will also come in handy if you do any painting by hand!
+The shelf will also come in handy if you do any roller painting!

 Another feature that earns high marks from us is the non-marring design on the feet.
 They’re wider than other stepladders.
 Combined with the rubberized material, that makes for a lot of flooring protection!
 Even on some ladders with rubberized feet, having less weight distribution can cause some indents on wood flooring.
 That’s not an issue with this thing.